Treatments for gout are designed to either reduce the pain and inflammation of individual attacks or to reduce the frequency of attacks.

-Adjusting your diet is the most important way to reduce the number of acute gout attacks you experience.
+Adjusting your diet is one of the most important ways to reduce the number of acute gout attacks you experience.
 The goal of these changes is to lower blood levels of uric acid.
-The following changes can reduce gout symptoms:
+The following changes can reduce gout symptoms.

 There are many classes of drugs used to treat gout.